intel-analytics/BigDL-2.x/pyzoo/zoo/examples/rayexample/rl_pong/README.md

 # Pong example
-This is an example to demonstrate how to use Analytics Zoo API to run [Ray](https://github.com/ray-project/ray) examples:
+Here we demonstrate how to use Analytics Zoo API to run [Ray](https://github.com/ray-project/ray) example:
 [pong](https://gist.github.com/karpathy/a4166c7fe253700972fcbc77e4ea32c5)

 See [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/rayonspark/) for more details for RayOnSpark support in Analytics Zoo.